Hans Vaihinger: Work

 This philosophy, though, is wider than just science.
-One can never be sure that the world will still exist tomorrow, but one usually assumes that it does.
+One can never be sure that the world will still exist tomorrow, but one usually assumes that it will.
 Alfred Adler, the founder of Individual Psychology, was profoundly influenced by Vaihinger's theory of useful fictions, incorporating the idea of psychological fictions into his personality construct of a fictional final goal.

 Vaihinger’s philosophy of 'as if' can be viewed as one of the central premises upon which George Kelly's personal construct psychology is based.
 Kelly credited Vaihinger with influencing his theory, especially the idea that our constructions are better viewed as useful hypotheses rather than representations of objective reality.
 Kelly wrote: "Vaihinger's 'as if' philosophy has value for psychology (...)
 Vaihinger began to develop a system of philosophy he called the "philosophy of 'as if' ".
 In it he offered a system of thought in which God and reality might best be represented as paradigms.
 This was not to say that either God or reality was any less certain than anything else in the realm of man’s awareness, but only that all matters confronting man might best be regarded in hypothetical ways".

 Frank Kermode's The Sense of an Ending (1967) was an early mention of Vaihinger as a useful methodologist of narrativity.
 He says that "literary fictions belong to Vaihinger’s category of 'the consciously false.'
 They are not subject, like hypotheses, to proof or disconfirmation, only, if they come to lose their operational effectiveness, to neglect."

 Later, James Hillman developed both Vaihinger and Adler's work with psychological fictions into a core theme of his work Healing Fiction in which he makes one of his more accessible cases for identifying the tendency to literalize, rather than "see through our meanings", with neurosis and madness.